uzleosharif/bleeding-edge/README.md

 - it seems `clang` compiler is not yet ready for new features.
 So reverting back to gcc mostly
 - for modules (esp. header-units for STL), sadly it seems both gcc, clang are not up to task compared to MSVC
-- the app/lib dev should be responsible for resolving all dependencies so better to use conan package manager instead of relying on user to install required packages via linux distros' package managers e.g. instead of installing `armadillo` via debain apt, we use conan to automatically do this if projects dependent on it are compiled
+- the app/lib dev should be responsible for resolving all dependencies so better to use conan package manager instead of relying on user to install required packages via linux distros' package managers (where possible) e.g. instead of installing `armadillo` via debain apt, we use conan to automatically do this if projects dependent on it are compiled